NIveX2169/SpringBoot-CRUD-APPLICATION/README.md

 3. For Deletion of Data press 2.
     ![deletion](/images/delete_using_primarykey.png)

-   Deletion Can Be Done Using Primary key
-   Deletion Can Be Done Using Where Clause.
+   Deletion Can Be Done Using Primary key also Using Where Clause.

 3. For Fetching Data From Database press 3.